adjust/dev-docs/docs/ios/features/recording/events.md

 ## Add callback parameters

-If you [register a callback URL](https://help.adjust.com/en/article/best-practices-callbacks) in the Adjust dashboard, the SDK sends a GET request to your callback URL when it records an event.
+If you [register a callback URL](https://help.adjust.com/en/article/set-up-callbacks) in the Adjust dashboard, the SDK sends a GET request to your callback URL when it records an event.

-You can configure callback parameters to your servers.
+You can configure callback parameters to send to your servers.
 Once you configure parameters on an event, the SDK appends them to your [callback URL](https://help.adjust.com/en/article/raw-data-exports).
 You can use this information to analyze your users' in-app behavior with your BI system.

 Add callback parameters to your event by calling the [`addCallbackParameter` method](ios-ADJEvent-addCallbackParameter-invocation) with **string** key-value arguments.
 You can add multiple parameters by calling this method multiple times.